-- More ring fencing of grant funding, constraining how local authorities allocate their resources to deliver local priorities. - General Economic uncertainty, where economic growth is not in line with forecasts due to worldwide market conditions including the impact of Brexit, and how this can impact on public spending levels, especially as the overall Scottish funding envelope is now highly contingent on economic performance.
-A Brexit Working Group is in place and meets on a regular basis to consider latest developments and potential implications to the council. - The council's ability to meet its statutory homeless duty and maintain spend on housing need within budget.
-One of the council's migrating measures relates to the new build housing programme and it is anticipated that there will be a significant number of secondary lets which will be allocated to homeless applicants. - Increases to pay award, employers' National Insurance and pension contributions above the rates assumed in the council's financial plan.
+- More ring fencing of grant funding, constraining how local authorities allocate their resources to deliver local priorities. - General Economic uncertainty, where economic growth is not in line with forecasts due to worldwide market conditions including the impact of leaving the EU, and how this can impact on public spending levels, especially as the overall Scottish funding envelope is now highly contingent on economic performance. - The council's ability to meet its statutory homeless duty and maintain spend on housing need within budget.
+One of the council's mitigating measures relates to the new build housing programme and it is anticipated that there will be a significant number of secondary lets which will be allocated to homeless applicants. - Increases to pay award, employers' National Insurance and pension contributions above the rates assumed in the council's financial plan.
 Although there is an agreed pay settlements for 2020/21, there is a risk associated with the pay costs for the final two years of the approved plan - Increase in costs in demand led services is greater than financial planning assumptions.
 Continued and accelerated increases, greater than forecasts, will create additional pressures. - Actual inflation being higher than assumed, in particular for areas where contract prices have still to be agreed. - Actual pupil numbers exceeding forecasts, requiring more teachers to be employed. - House building assumptions of 900 per year are not realised resulting in changes to council tax and school demographic assumptions. - Policy changes by the UK or Scottish governments which restrict the council's flexibility to decide how to deliver services locally. - Full delivery of approved budget reduction measures, although good progress has been made to date in implementing savings.

-8. Future Work and Ongoing Developments
+9. Future Work and Ongoing Developments